When I open my eyes, Robby is sitting opposite me in the window.

 I take off my sneakers and toss them out the window, breaking everyone up.

 “You could also upgrade those jock-head clothes, Jeans and tees?
 Come on.”
 Robby chastises me.
-“Wait,” he adds when I started to rip off my shirt, “I don’t necessarily mean right now.
+“Wait,” he adds when I start to rip off my shirt, “I don’t necessarily mean right now.
 And my Mom’ll flip out if she finds all these clothes in the backyard tomorrow morning.
 Remember the no orgy rule?”

 “I’ll go barefoot the rest of the summer,” I promise.